CKRancher/rancher/README.md

 ## Conclusion

-We know how important monitoring is, but this would not be complete without alerting.
-Alerts can notify us as soon as a problem occurs, letting us know imediatly when something goes wrong with our system.
-Prometheus covers both of these aspects, monitoring the solution and alerting via its Alertmanager component.
+We know how important monitoring is, but it would not be complete without alerting.
+Alerts can notify us as soon as a problem occurs, letting us know immediatly when something goes wrong with our system.
+Prometheus covers both of these aspects -- monitoring the solution and alerting via its Alertmanager component.
 We saw how alerts are defined in Prometheus configuration and how alerts reach Alertmanager when fired.
-From here based on the definition/integration of AlertManager we received an email with details of the triggered alert (also this can be sent via Slack or PagerDuty).
+From here based on the definition/integration of AlertManager we received an email with details of the triggered alert (this can also be sent via Slack or PagerDuty).